blumilksoftware/openapi-toolbox/readme.md

 #### Multiple documentations

-You can create more than one documentation by adding element to `openapi_toolbox.documentation` array.
+You can create more than one documentation by adding element to `openapi_toolbox.documentations` array.

 ```php